dawidd6/action-download-artifact/README.md

     # and extract them in respective subdirectories
     # https://github.com/actions/download-artifact#download-all-artifacts
     name: artifact_name
     # Optional, directory where to extract artifact.
-Defaults to the './artifacts'
+Defaults to the artifact name (see `name` input)
     path: extract_here
     # Optional, defaults to current repo
     repo: ${{github.repository}}